Erik McCue: AB Argir

 On 18 February 2022, McCue signed with Betrideildin side AB Argir.
 He made 23 league appearances for the club.

 El Paso Locomotive

 On 9 November 2022, it was announced that McCue had signed for USL Championship club El Paso Locomotive ahead of their 2023 season.
+McCue was named the fan's choice for Defensive Player of the Year, leading Locomotive in clearances and blocks.
+On 1 November 2023, it was announced that McCue would not be returning for the 2024 season.

+Örebro

+On 21 December 2023, McCue signed with Örebro in Swedish Superettan.

 Personal life

 McCue was born in Gothenburg, Sweden and grew up in Onsala, Sweden.
 He also lived in Bangkok, Thailand, Chengdu, China, Washington, D.C., as well as Houston, Texas as a child.

 McCue is eligible to play for both Sweden and the United States at the international level.